-Logistics is one sector that will continue to hold great importance to a host of industries since the boom in global trade and online purchasing will only lead to a greater need for effective, professional, and strategic distribution of resources.
+Logistics is one sector that will continue to hold great importance to a host of industries including the hospitality industry.
+This is because the boom in global trade and online purchasing will only lead to a greater need for effective, professional, and strategic distribution of resources.

 Some of the highest paid jobs in the supply chain and logistics sector include those of Distribution Center Manager, Fleet Manager, and Configuration Analyst (all of which pay six figures per year).

-The logistics sector is predicted to grow exponentially, reaching $12,256 billion globally by 2022 – as reported in a new report by Allied Market Research.
+The logistics sector is predicted to grow exponentially, reaching $12,256 billion globally by 2022 – as reported by Allied Market Research.
 Globalization, automation, and new tech developments mean that many existing jobs will no longer be required in the next decade or two.

 The next decade is likely to see new posts or specialities arise, however, owing to the big influence that artificial intelligence (AI) is bound to have on the sector.

 In this post, we have covered some of the many new jobs created by technological developments in the logistics sector.
 Let’s begin!